 - 1. Congestion average journey time per mile during the morning peak. - 2.
 Access to services and facilities by public transport, walking and cycling. - 3.
 Children travelling to school mode of travel usually used.
-Mode of travel to work to major employers. - 4.
-'Mode of travel to work (census).

 To link with Travel Ipswich to achieve a 15% modal switch for journeys in Ipswich by 2031.